 The Eastern Tennessee Chapter of the Alzheimer’s Association is returning to its original independent status to ensure that even more area resources support top research and local services for individuals and families struggling with Alzheimer’s disease.

-The local organization is now known as Alzheimer’s Tennessee, Inc. and will focus even greater attention on East Tennessee and the Cumberlands through the valuable community partnerships and trusted reputation for service it has developed during the past three decades.
+The local organization is now known as Alzheimer’s Tennessee, Inc. and will focus even greater attention on Tennessee through the valuable community partnerships and trusted reputation for service it has developed during the past three decades.

-“To ensure that more funds raised in East Tennessee and the Cumberlands go to individuals and families in this area, our local Board of Directors decided unanimously that it was time to return to our original independent status,” said Board Chairperson Mary Lyn Goodman.
-“The organization’s name has changed, but its services, staff, Board, and supporters remain committed to serving those affected by Alzheimer’s and dementia in East Tennessee and the Cumberlands.”
+“To ensure that more funds raised in Tennessee go to individuals and families in this state, our local Board of Directors decided unanimously that it was time to return to our original independent status,” said Board Chairperson Mary Lyn Goodman.
+“The organization’s name has changed, but its services, staff, Board, and supporters remain committed to serving those affected by Alzheimer’s and dementia in Tennessee.”

 Janice Wade-Whitehead, who has led the local organization for 20 years, will continue as executive director.
 She can now be reached at firstname.lastname@example.org